Our transport research strategy and programme

 Digital tools for change monitoring

-The transformation of mobility is a dynamic process that can be observed, predicted, evaluated and influenced using digital tools.
-Without insight into how this process unfolds, it becomes difficult to manage and prone to errors.
-We therefore use these tools to digitally map the transformation process in real time.
-Building on this, we provide artificial intelligence methods that generate insights into the necessary instruments and technological solutions for road, rail and waterborne transport, as well as for intermodal transport and the integration of the energy and transport sectors.
+The transformation of mobility is a process of change that is being shaped with the help of digital tools.
+These tools allow us to observe, predict, evaluate and influence the effects of policies.
+Without this understanding of how transformation progresses, change becomes difficult to control and potentially error-prone.
+We therefore use these tools to digitally map the transformation process as it develops, also providing artificial intelligence methods to identify necessary tools and technological solutions for road, rail and maritime transport, as well as for intermodal transport and the coupling of the energy and transport sectors.

-Road transport is the most widely used mode of transport in Germany.
-At the same time, it is responsible for a significant share of transport-related emissions.
-A key measure is to provide the automotive and mobility industries with cutting-edge technologies and methods that can significantly reduce energy and resource consumption as well as emissions per vehicle, while simultaneously enhancing road safety through distributed and self-learning vehicle and infrastructure components.
+Road transport remains the most important mode of transport in Germany – and so it is responsible for a large proportion of transport emissions.
+As such it is important to provide the automotive and mobility industries with cutting-edge technologies and methods that can significantly and holistically reduce energy and resource consumption as well as emissions per vehicle, while simultaneously increasing road safety through distributed and self-learning vehicle and infrastructure components.

 Reliable and flexible rail transport